 HPER 2633 Principles of Personal Training contains the program competencies required of all Personal Trainer graduates.
 Successful completion of this course, with a grade of "C" or better, will demonstrate mastery of those competencies.

 Associate in Science and/or Personal Trainer Certificate

-Social Sciences Division Advisor (405) 733-7409 www.rose.edu/fitnesscareers
+Cathy Ogle Social Sciences Division Academic Advisor (405) 733-7409 cogle@rose.edu

 Professor Elizabeth Brown (405) 733-7353 ebrown@rose.edu